EcomDev/EcomDev_Varnish/README.md

 The varnish configuration can be generated using the shell file.

-Alternatively, you can use chef cookbook for configuring your varnish environment: https://github.com/EcomDev/chef-magento_varnish
+Alternatively, you can use chef cookbook for configuring your varnish environment:

+https://github.com/EcomDev/chef-magento_varnish

-**More information along with general usage information for the extension can be found in the docs folder.**
+**More information on usage of the extension can be found in the docs folder.**